 Units in pristine condition are assigned grade "A" and are returned to stock ready for resale.
 All other units are then assigned a grade that reflects their condition.
 Based on the severity of the damage a grading compensation will be paid to the seller from the Seller Protection Fund, and will reflect on the noon fees invoice as "Damage return fee".

 Items below grade "A" will then be pushed to a Return to Vendor (RTV) with a type Graded document.
 If the seller has substantial evidence to assume that the grading is incorrect, the seller shall raise a dispute on Seller Lab within 14 calendar days to challenge noon's grading decision.

 This article will walk you through the dispute process and how to track subsequent payments.

 There are two primary types of return:

-- Customer initiated returns (CIR), which can be initiated within 15 days by customers from the date of delivery.
+- Customer initiated returns (CIR), which can be initiated within 15 calendar days by customers from the date of delivery.

 - Undelivered returns (NDR)